Bakumpe/Bakumpe/README.md

 ## Hi there 👋

 <!--
-**Bakumpe/Bakumpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+**Bakumpe/Bakumpe**

-- 🔭 I’m currently working on Hospital Management System focusing on the administration-staff relationship, staff-client relationship and staff-staff relationship
+- 🔭 I’m currently
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning front-end web development
-- 👯 I’m looking to collaborate on diverse projects in automation around Hospital setting
+- 👯 I’m looking to collaborate on front-end diverse projects.
-- 🤔 I’m looking for help with stacking a project and launching it.
-- 💬 Ask me about Life
+- 💬 Ask me about Front-end web development
 - 📫 How to reach me:
 - 😄 Pronouns: HE
 - ⚡ Fun fact: Was born on a Monday!!!!